 When you connect below the surface layer you’re about to build a real relationship.
 No matter the circumstances.

 Sure, you might also have experienced creating a deep bond by having survived adventures with another person.

 Here are some easy tips that you can apply immediately to increase your chances to make a long-term impact on other people:

 Really lock eye-contact, but with a relaxed look, important is not to try to change HOW you look at them.
 Change your being, how you feel inside.
 And then pay attention to what happens to your eyes and your facial expression.

 2. Don’t filter – be real

 If you feel a smile or a laugh coming, let it out.
 Be non-filtering.
 Just real.
-Communicate that you are really listen to what they are telling.
+Communicate that you are really listening to what they are telling.

 3. Listen actively